dynamicsamic/DevNotes/DevNotes/Databases-SQL.md

 -- Views are also suitable for table creation and row insertion CREATE TABLE active_adults_public AS
 SELECT * FROM vw_active_adults_public;

+-- If you're not sure whether the view exists use REPLACE in combination with CREATE.
+CREATE OR REPLACE VIEW my_view AS ...;
+DROP VIEW my_view;
 ```
 ---
 #### Variables